rendall/icebreakers/QUESTIONS.md

   * Who was your childhood actor/actress crush?
   * Would you go with aliens if they beamed down to Earth?
   * Would you rather always be slightly late or super early?
-  * Would you rather be a superhero or the world’s best chef?
+  * Would you rather be a superhero or the world's best chef?
-  * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour?
   * Would you rather be an Olympic gold medalist or an astronaut?
   * Would you rather be the funniest or smartest person in the room?
   * Would you rather explore outer space or the bottom of the ocean?